 We invite you to schedule an appointment to review your financial aid package and payment options with your admissions counselor.
 We can meet with you in person or over the phone.

-Each year, Florida Southern offers $35+ million in college aid on the basis of academic merit, talent in athletics or fine arts, leadership, community services, student need, and other factors.
+Each year, Florida Southern offers $35+ million in annual FSC scholarships and grants on the basis of academic merit, talent in athletics or fine arts, leadership, community services, student need, and other factors.

 Grants are a form of need-based aid, which means they are distributed based on financial need as determined by the Free Application for Federal Student Aid (FAFSA).